 Qualifying for a loan from your thrift savings plan is relatively easy and less expensive compared to most other types of loans.
-For example, the interest rate for TSP loans as of August 16, 2019 is 2.125%.
-Meanwhile, average mortgage rates are 3.60%; the average rate for a 60-month car loan is 4.61%; and the average credit card rate is 17.14%.

 Borrowing from a TSP is also relatively easy compared to other forms of borrowing.
 Because you’re tapping into your own savings, there’s less paperwork, no credit qualifications, and the likelihood of being turned down for the loan is very low.
-You’ll typically qualify to borrow from your thrift savings plan as long as you’re a Federal Employee in pay status and you haven’t recently repaid another TSP loan or taken a taxable distribution from your savings plan.
+You’ll typically qualify to borrow from your thrift savings plan as long as you’re a federal employee in pay status and you haven’t recently repaid another TSP loan or taken a taxable distribution from your savings plan.

 You have two options for borrowing from your TSP.
-You borrow a General Purpose loan for most of your non-real estate financial needs.
+You borrow a General Purpose loan for most of your non-real-estate financial needs.
 The General Purpose loan doesn’t require any additional documentation, but you do have to repay the loan within five years.
 If need to borrow from your TSP to purchase or construct a primary residence, the better option is to take out a Residential Loan.
 This type of TSP loan does require additional documentation and can be repaid in up to 15 years.

 How Much Can You Borrow From a Thrift Savings Plan?